 And how will the bagmen who help finance the Conservative movement, direct its allied think tanks, and motivate the party’s many friends in media react?
 What about individual donors?
 Without funds – like the Wildrose Party got from small oil and gas companies in its formative years – a new PC Party will not prosper.

 Without political oxygen – like that now being supplied to Alberta’s separatist fringe by mainstream media, including the CBC – the PC revival is also likely to quickly peter out.
-Right now the two are getting attention – will that last?
+Right now the two are getting lots of attention – will that last?

 And what will the Alberta wing of the federal Conservative Party do?
 It is the creation of a reverse hostile takeover of the federal Progressive Conservatives by Preston Manning’s Reform Party in 2003.